I was feeling really poor back when I was attempting CFA Level 2.

 - It is not relevant to the role.
 See the benefits section above – it is your job to go into the discussion armed with many, many points on why the CFA program is relevant to your current role.

 - It costs a lot.
 The US Census Bureau data states that the value of an average degree is $30,000 and growing.
-The CFA charter, being a prestigious post-graduate qualification comparable to an elite MBA, will be 10x more valuable and costs only about $1,500-$2,000 a year.
-At most.
+The CFA charter, being a prestigious post-graduate qualification comparable to an elite MBA, will be 10x more valuable and costs only about $900-$2,500 a year.

 - It’s difficult to pass and it might take time away from work hours.
 Emphasise the study-from-home format of the CFA charter vs other qualifications such as the MBA and the fact that study hours will be evenings and weekends, rather than work hours.